martin3141/nifti_mrs_minimal_r_example/README.md

     ## $MixingTime
     ## NULL

-To plot a voxel we simply treat `nifti_mrs` as a multidimensional array, with the first three dimensions being the x, y and z voxel coordinates (8, 8, 12) and the fourth dimension as the FID.
-Once the FID has been extracted we perform a Fourier transform and shift the data with [`pracma::fftshift`](https://cran.r-project.org/web/packages/pracma/index.html) to show 0 Hz in the center of the spectrum to conform with convention:
+To plot a spectrum we simply treat `nifti_mrs` as a multidimensional array, with the first three dimensions being the x, y and z voxel coordinates (8, 8, 12) and the fourth dimension as the FID.
+Once the FID has been extracted, we perform a Fourier transform and shift the data with [`pracma::fftshift`](https://cran.r-project.org/web/packages/pracma/index.html) to show 0 Hz in the centre of the spectrum:

 ``` r
 library(pracma)